-Each mask is represented by an xarray.DataArray and has the name of the flag, is of type numpy.unit8, and has the dimensions of the given flag_var.
+Each mask is represented by an xarray.DataArray, has the name of the flag, is of type numpy.unit8, and has the dimensions of the given flag_var.

 Parameters flag_var - an xarray.DataArray that defines flag values.
-The CF attributes "flag_masks" and "flag_meanings" are expected to exists and be valid.
+The CF attributes flag_meanings and one or both of flag_masks and flag_values are expected to exist and be valid.